oliverZ97/scssComments2HTML/README.md

 <img src="https://github.com/oliverZ97/scssComments2HTML/blob/master/assets/readme_1.png" width="375" height="525">

 6. Out of all the content the Tool creates a styleguide.min.css and a webpage.min.css, placed in the /docs-Folder.
 A index.html is also created inside the /docs-Folder.
 This file contains the Living Styelguide which you can explore in your Browser.

+**NEED CHANGES IN THE INDEX.HTML?**

+If you need to change something like the design of the highlight.js or something else, you need to change the template.html!
+Also all paths need to be relative to the **index.html in /docs**!
+Otherwise it will not work.

+After you have changed something run the build command to add all changes to the index.html in /docs